fareast555/MPC_SwiftBrowser/README.md

 The browser will temporarily set your navigation bar to opaque so that the progress bar shows correctly.
 It resets the bar back to the original translucency when the browser is dismissed.

+When I get around to it, I'll add an optional share button etc to the toolbar.

 ## Requirements